aleksandar-todorovic-dev/training-app/README.md

 # Training App

-Structured training app MVP built with React, Vite, Tailwind CSS, React Router, and Context + reducer state.
+Structured training app MVP built with React, Vite, Tailwind CSS, React Router, Context + reducer state, and localStorage persistence.

 This project is not just a workout tracker.
-It is a local-first, guided training app built around structured training systems, cycle-based progression, prescribed set logging, previous-value carry-over, and real-life flexibility.
+It is a local-first, guided training app built around structured training systems, cycle-based progression, prescribed set logging, previous-value carry-over, partial-day flexibility, and a mobile-first product experience.

 ---